 Recommended Further Reading

 - Forex Trading – Explaining the Concept

 – What is Forex trading?
 Generalities about trading the currency market.

 - Why Trading Forex?

-– Explaining what a Forex broker is and does, how the business should be organized, and how many types of Forex brokers exist.
+– Explaining what a Forex broker is and does; how the business should be organised; and how many types of Forex brokers exist.

 - Financial Products to Trade

 – Different categories of financial products that a Forex Broker offers for retail clients, starting with the classic currency pairs, and continuing with commodities, CFDs, indexes, etc.

 – Explaining the differences between the three Forex trading sessions, their importance and ranking, etc.